Sophialao/FinalProject-ID2207/README.md

 # FinalProjectID2207

 Final Project for ID2207 by Henrietta Hellberg and Sophia Lao.
-After compiling, the code can be using the employee logins provided below.
+After compiling, the code can be run using the employee logins provided below.

 #### Login Credentials